mathaywarduk/mnk/_posts/2025-03-15-beinn-each-again.md

   alt: "Kerry, Rudi and Mat on Beinn Each"
 ---

-Almost exactly 3 years to the day since our wild camp on Beinn Each, we climbed it again.
+Almost exactly three years to the day since our wild camp on Beinn Each, we climbed it again.

-We wanted to get out into the Scottish hills, so drove 8 hours on the Friday evening, camped in the van overnight and then went for a jaunt up one of our favourites.
+We wanted to get back into the Scottish hills, so we drove eight hours on Friday evening, camped in the van overnight and then went for a wander up one of our favourites.

 {% include gallery.html id="beinn-each-again" %}